Dividends for Share CFDs

 Gain exposure to a wide range of companies, such as Apple, Alphabet, Tesla and Alibaba, and take advantage of reporting season with our after-market trading hours and commissions from USD$0.02 per share.
 Start trading Share CFDs now.

 *Expected dividend adjustments stated in full points per share.
-Long positions will incur a 15% withholding tax adjustment.
+Long positions on US Equities will incur a 15% withholding tax adjustment.

 What are dividends?